Fife Folklore Archives

 Folk Collection 35 - The Barre Toelken Book Collection donated by Barre Toelken.
 This extensive book collection consists of books on American, German, and Native American folklore.

 Folk Collection 35a -- The Barre Toelken Image Collection donated by Barre Toelken.
 This collection comprises Professor Toelken's fieldwork images, 1954-2002, which cover a range of folklore topics, including cemeteries, Native American, German/Austrian, Japanese, USA, and special motifs.
+There is also a robust digital collection.

 Folk Collection 35b -- The Barre Toelken Sound Recording Collection donated by Barre Toelken.
 This collection comprises Professor Toelken's fieldwork recordings.